IHE/IHE-MetadataHandbook/README.md

 * Definitions of codes in the metadata system must not conflict with the definition given for that code by the standard that defines that code;
 * A value set may contain codes from different code systems.
 * When a Community publishes a value set, it should indicate the conformance expectation (example, preferred, extensible, required)
-## 4.2 Principles per metadata attribute
+## 4.2 Principles Per Metadata Attribute

 ### 4.2.1 classCode
 Critical for searching for a document of interest; The classCode should be optimized for discovery.
 The value set for classCode should be small and representing non-overlapping controlled value set of pre-negotiated codes.
 This will ensure that any document consumer query expression results in getting deterministic query results, across multiple document sources.